The International Club Constitution

 - All members of the International Club shall attend all the general meetings.

-- A member may be excused from a meeting if he/she informs the Secretary of the Club prior to the meeting.
+- A member may be excused from a meeting if he/she informs the Secretary of the Club before 12:00 pm the day of the meeting.

 - A member will be allowed no more than 3 unexcused absences in a semester.
-On the 3rd absence, the member will be notified by e-mail and deemed as an inactive member of the International Club if he/she does not respond to the e-mail.
-On the 4th absence, the member may be deemed as an inactive member of the International Club by a simple majority of members present at that meeting.
+On the 3rd absence, the member will be notified that they have used all of their absences and will be issued a warning.
+On the 4th absence, the member may be deemed as an inactive member of the International Club for the rest of the semester.

-- An inactive member of the International Club will lose all his/her voting rights.
+- An inactive member of the International Club is one who

 Article X – Adviser